 Tower Renewal is a strategy for the revitalization of Canada’s aging postwar apartment neighbourhoods as part of achieving sustainable, equitable, and prosperous cities and regions.
 Supported by government policy and incentives, hundreds of

 thousands of units of apartment block housing were built in the postwar years throughout the country.
 Today, this housing accounts for the majority of purposebuilt rental housing, and urgently needs strategies for rehabilitation and renewal.
+(Read more about Tower Renewal here: Posted with permission of the publisher of NRU Publishing Inc. Original article first appeared in Novae Res Urbis – Toronto, Vol. 25, No. 29, Friday, July 23, 2021)

 Since 2007, ERA has been the lead initiator of Tower Renewal.
 In 2009, ERA formed the Centre for Urban Growth and Renewal with planningAlliance, as a vehicle for further research and policy development for Tower Renewal.
 Through research, advocacy, and policy development, the initiative grew into a major policy initiative of the City of Toronto, working with partners including Toronto Public Health, United Way Toronto, CMHC, and the University of Toronto.